iTwin/itwinjs-core/docs/core/learning/guidelines/typescript-coding-guidelines.md

 }
 ```

+## Enforcing getters for certain function names

+If a public method takes no parameters and its name begins with a keyword such as "is", "has", or "want", the method should be a getter (specified by using the "get" modifier in front of the method name).
+By doing this, the method may be accessed as a property of the object rather than as a function.
+This avoids confusion over whether it is necessary to include parenthesis when using the method to gain access to the value.

+This rule will be enforced by the Typescript linter.
+If the value being returned is expensive to compute, consider using a different name for the method to reflect this.
+Possible examples may include prefixing the name with words such as "compute" or "calculate".

 ## Don't repeat type names unnecessarily

 TypeScript is all about adding types to JavaScript.
 However, the compiler automatically infers type by context, and it is therefore not necessary to decorate every member or variable declaration with its type, if it is obvious.
 That only adds clutter and obscures the real code.
 For example,